Moving to Altium Designer from KiCad

 • How much re-work is going to be needed after importing?

-• Do you need to take advantage of additional Altium Designer features once the data is imported?
+• You need to take advantage of additional Altium Designer Develop features once the data is imported?

 • Are there any exotic parts that you may have trouble representing within Altium?

-After reviewing these considerations, read on to learn how to import your legacy data into Altium Designer.
+After reviewing these considerations, read on to learn how to import your legacy data into Altium Designer Develop.

 Preparing to Migrate Your Legacy Data

-There are four phases of legacy data migration.
+There are four phases to migrating legacy data.

 Phase 1: Prepare Original Data